zynthian/zynthian-web2/pages/03.engines/03._engine-list/38.engine-lsp/splash-engine.md

 [column class="column-offset-1 column-6 first"]
 LSP (Linux Studio Plugins) is a collection of open-source plugins designed to fill the lack of good and useful plugins under the GNU/Linux platform.

-After some contributions to other open source projects the decision was made to implement separate and independent plugin distribution.
+After some contributions to other open source projects the decision was made to implement an independent plugin distribution.

-Currently the project is developed and maintained by LSP Project Team with the main founder and developer at the head – Vladimir Sadovnikov.
+Currently the project is developed and maintained by the LSP Project Team with the main founder and developer at head – Vladimir Sadovnikov.

 ## Equalizers